theccalderon/theccalderon.github.io/_posts/2020-09-28-an-approach-to-ranking-lebron-opponents.markdown

 ---
 layout: post
-title:  "Ranking LeBron's opponents in the finals"
+title:  "An approach to ranking LeBron's opponents in the finals"
 ---

 # How to rank the teams